Kayinnasaki/Ublock-Cosmetic-Filters/README.md

 # Ublock-Cosmetic-Filters
 Mostly me fighting against annoying twitter changes.
 To use these, go to your ublock settings, go to filter lists, hit import and include the links you want.

+Also just wanted to say: I'm bad at this stuff, but I'm stubborn.
+Things will be wrong, or break, or be done assbackard.
+So if you know more than me, which is likely, please, by all means, put in a pull request or file a bug report.

 ## TwitterDeBlue.txt
 Repurposing to remove the Twitter Blue Sidebar entry https://raw.githubusercontent.com/Kayinnasaki/Ublock-Cosmetic-Filters/main/TwitterDeBlue.txt